-Members include senior representatives from relevant Australian Government agencies, State/Territory Government(s) impacted or potentially impacted by the significant incident, and industry representatives where appropriate.
+Members include senior representatives from relevant Australian Government agencies, State and Territory representatives and industry representatives where appropriate.

-The composition of the OPICC may vary and will be determined by the Chair depending on the nature of the significant incident.
+The exact OPICC composition will be determined by the Chair depending on the nature of the incident.
 Agencies central to the OPICC include:

-- Department of Industry, Science and Resources (Chair) - NOPSEMA - AMSA - Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
-Other agencies that may be included in the OPICC as needed include: - Department of Agriculture, Fisheries and Forestry Department of Climate Change, Energy, the Environment and Water - Department of Foreign Affairs and Trade - Geoscience Australia - National Offshore Petroleum Titles Administrator - Department of the Prime Minister and Cabinet - Department of Home Affairs - o Australian Border Force - Attorney-General's Department Crisis Coordination Centre - o other government agencies (Commonwealth, State and Northern Territory).
+- Department of Industry, Science, Energy and Resources (Chair) - NOPSEMA - AMSA - Department of Infrastructure, Transport, Regional Development and Communications.

+Other agencies that may be included in the OPICC as needed include:

+- · Department of the Agriculture, Water and Environment - Department of Foreign Affairs and Trade - Geoscience Australia - Department of Industry's National Offshore Petroleum Titles Administrator - Department of the Prime Minister and Cabinet - Department of Home Affairs - · Australian Border Force - Attorney-General's Department Crisis Coordination Centre - other government agencies (Commonwealth, State and Northern Territory).